How to Launch a Culture Club in Your Franchise System

 Kidd says that the reaction they have gotten from franchisees and managers is nothing but positive, and the growth of The Lash Lounge system and the individual successes of their franchisees are directly related to the shift in mindset.
 “Learning to navigate this world as a business owner in 2021 is hard.
 There’s no real playbook.
 But people with good intentions, who seek to do the right things and create positive cultures for their employees, are succeeding.”

 Franchise Business Review offers employee engagement surveys to help franchisors and franchise owners measure satisfaction and engagement of corporate staff as well as franchisees’ staff.
 I’m happy to share our standard survey questions – just email me here.
-You can also learn more about our corporate employee engagement surveys here and our Franchising@WORK program for franchisees here.
+You can also learn more about our corporate employee engagement surveys here and our Franchising at Work program for franchisees here.

 Related Content